seeq12/seeq-clustering/README.md

 	- Knowledge or where [external calculation](https://seeq.atlassian.net/wiki/spaces/KB/pages/509509833/External+Calculation+Engine) scripts are located on that machine (see [User Installation](#user-installation) below)
 - Enable Add-on Tools in the Seeq server

 ## User Installation

+These installation instructions are for **Seeq >= 54**, for R53 installation, see [here](#R53-installation).
 The latest source code of the project can be found [here](https://github.com/seeq12/seeq-clustering).
 The code is published as a courtesy to the user, and it does not imply any obligation for support from the publisher.
 After ensuring that [Add-on tools are enabled](https://seeq.atlassian.net/wiki/spaces/KB/pages/961675391/Add-on+Tool+Administration+and+Development#Add-on-Tools-appear-in-an-%E2%80%9CAdd-ons%E2%80%9D-group-on-the-Seeq-Tools-panel.-These-tools-typically-open-an-appmode-SDL-notebook) in the Seeq server, follow the outlined steps below exactly.

 1. Create a **new** Seeq Data Lab (SDL) project and open the **Terminal** window
 2. Install clustering